National Awards & Recognition

 Jennifer Jorgensen of the University of Nebraska—Lincoln, faculty in the Great Plains IDEA Merchandising program, was named a 2019 recipient of the UNL College of Education and Human Sciences Outstanding Teaching Award.
 The honor comes with a cash prize.
 Jorgensen is an assistant professor in the UNL Department of Textiles, Merchandising and Fashion Design.
 The award is based on letters of support from colleagues or students, teaching evaluations, and details about teaching impact and teaching load.

 Walter Fick of Kansas State University, faculty in the AG IDEA Grassland Management program and professor in the KSU Department of Agronomy, was honored with the 2019 Fellow Award at the 2019 annual meeting of the Society for Range Management.
-The award recognizes SRM members for exceptional service and contributions to the Society and its programs in advancing the science and art of range-related resource management.
+The award recognizes SRM members for exceptional service and contributions to the society and its programs in advancing the science and art of range-related resource management.

-Sheree Moser, University of Nebraska—Lincoln, faculty in the Great Plains IDEA Family and Consumer Sciences Education program and assistant professor of practice at UNL, received the 2019 Donald R. and Mary Lee Swanson Award for Teaching Excellence honors exemplary teaching in the UNL College of Education and Human Sciences.
+Sheree Moser, University of Nebraska—Lincoln, faculty in the Great Plains IDEA Family and Consumer Sciences Education program and assistant professor of practice at UNL, received the 2019 Donald R. and Mary Lee Swanson Award for Teaching Excellence which honors exemplary teaching in the UNL College of Education and Human Sciences.
 The award carries a cash gift for the recipient.
 Awardees are honored for 1) teaching in a manner that encourages engaged, active, and continuous learning, 2) holding high standards for student performance and providing support and attention to all students in meeting these standards, and 3) working to improve one’s teaching.

 2018